Max-Sum Diversification, Monotone Submodular Functions and Dynamic Updates: Submodular Functions

 Since the max-sum diversification problem with modular set functions studied in~\cite{GoSh09} admits a 2-approximation algorithm, it is natural to ask what approximation ratio is obtainable for the same problem with monotone submodular set functions.
-Note that the algorithm in~\cite{GoSh09} does not apply to the submodular case.
-In what follows we assume (as is standard when considering submodular function) access to an oracle for finding an element $u \in U-S$ that maximizes $f(S+u)-f(S)$.
+The Gollapudi and Sharma algorithm is based on the observation that the diversity function with modular set functions can be reduced to the max-sum $p$ dispersion problem by changing the metric.
+Namely, the reduction defines the metric $d'(u,v) = w(u) + w(v) + 2 \lambda d(u,v)$.
+It is clear then that this reduction and then algorithm in~\cite{GoSh09} does not apply to the submodular case where elements do not have weights but rather only marginal weights.
+While this suggests that a greedy algorithm using marginal weights might apply (as we will show), this still requires a proof and in general one cannot expect the same approximation ratio.
+In what follows we assume (as is standard when considering submodular functions) access to an oracle for finding an element $u \in U-S$ that maximizes $f(S+u)-f(S)$.
 When $f$ is modular, this simply means accessing the element $u \in U-S$ having maximum weight.

 \begin{theorem} There is a simple linear time greedy algorithm that achieves a 2-approximation for the max-sum diversification problem with monotone submodular set functions satisfying a cardinality constraint. \end{theorem}